Gurpartap/redis-build/README.md

 The ubuntu flavour offers the necessary dependencies (libc) and the portability of binaries for redis to run.
 The packaged redis binaries are from [dockerfiles/redis:latest](https://registry.hub.docker.com/u/dockerfiles/redis/), which is based on ubuntu.

-Also serves as an example for docker within docker usage and shipping binaries with a minimal base image (busybox) after compiling in an intermediary image (which, in this case, bases itself on a base image with redis precompiled).

-The busybox based redis repo is available at https://registry.hub.docker.com/u/gurpartap/redis.

 ##### Usage

 `docker pull gurpartap/redis`

+The repo is available at https://registry.hub.docker.com/u/gurpartap/redis/.

 ##### Building and releasing

+Apart from building redis, redis-build also serves as an example for docker within docker usage and shipping binaries with a minimal base image after compiling in an intermediary image (which, in this case, bases itself on a base image which has redis precompiled).

 ```bash
 $ cat ./script/build.sh